excid3/rails/guides/source/getting_started.md

   hello: "Hello world"
 ```

-Let's create a new locale file for Spanish and add a translation in `config/locales/es.yml`.
+Let's create a new locale file in our editor for Spanish and add a translation in `config/locales/es.yml`.

 ```yaml
 es: